-Commands are also known as imperative form.
-They are easy to use.
-Put the verb in the base form at the beginning of the sentence and end the sentence with an object.
+Commands are also known as the imperative form.
+There is no difference if you give a command to a single person or to a goup of people - the form of the verb is the same.
+Put the verb in the infinitive form without "to" at the beginning of the sentence, you don't use a subject and end the sentence with an object.

 |Tell someone to do something:|